fibo/dflow/gh-pages/index.md

 *dflow* is [MIT](http://g14n.info/mit-license) licensed.

 It is developed in my spare time and, as far as I know, by now *I am my only user*.
-By the way, I got a stimulating feedback by [Stamplay](https://stamplay.com/) founder, who it is pretty much interested in using *dflow* maybe in the future. **Grazie** [Giuliano](http://www.giulianoiacobelli.com/), I hope you all the best.
+By the way, I got a stimulating feedback by [Stamplay](https://stamplay.com/)'s founder, who it is pretty much interested in using *dflow* maybe in the future. **Grazie** Giuliano, I hope you all the best.

-I wrote few times a dataflow engine, the first one was PNI (Perl Node Interface) and the design evolved until I could say confidently that **dflow is here to stay**.
+I wrote few times a [Dataflow engine][4], the first one was PNI (Perl Node Interface) and the design evolved until I could say confidently that **dflow is here to stay**.

 Use cases I can think about *dflow* right now are many, but, the possibilities are I.M.H.O. outstanding: from client to server, from JavaScript to cross language, from mono-thread to graphs distributed on a network and, above all, from skilled programmer who implement functions … to artists, genetic engineers, data scientists, etc. that use those functions to create *dflow* graphs and get results nobody could even imagine.